rhythmagency/formulate/README.md

 * **formulate.app**: This is the main core of Formulate.
 It contains all of the functionality necessary for the back office to work.
 * **formulate.core**: This contains some basic functionality shared by all of the assemblies.
 * **formulate.meta**: This contains information about Formulate (e.g., version number).
 Used primarily during the build process.
+* **formulate.deploy**: This project contains the functionality necessary for Formulate to extend Umbraco Deploy.
 * **Website**: This is a sample website for developers who wish to contribute to the Formulate codebase.
 The binary is not part of the packaged releases, though a few of the files it contains are (e.g., some CSHTML, config, and XDT files).

 There a few a few other folders as well: